LaunchCodeEducation/intro-to-programming-csharp/src/chapters/booleans-and-conditionals/booleans.rst

        ``'b' <= 'a'``

-Although these operations are probably familiar, the JavaScript symbols are different from the mathematical symbols.
+Although these operations are probably familiar, the C# symbols are different from the mathematical symbols.
 A common error is to use a single equal sign (``=``) instead of a double equal sign (``==``).
 Remember that ``=`` is an *assignment* operator and ``==`` is a *comparison* operator.
 Also note